arturcarvalho/tutorial-1/README.md

     cd redwoodblog
     yarn redwood dev

-Open up a browser to http://localhost:8910 and you will see the Redwood welcome page:
+A browser should automatically open to http://localhost:8910 and you will see the Redwood welcome page:

 ![Redwood Welcome Page](https://user-images.githubusercontent.com/300/73012647-97a43d00-3dcb-11ea-8554-42df29c36e4a.png)